 Temperature and Warmer Weather

-As temperatures rise, termite colonies increase foraging activity and begin preparing for termite swarm season.
+Warmer weather increases termite feeding and foraging activity.
+As temperatures rise, termite colonies become more active and prepare for swarm season.

 Moisture and Damp Conditions

-Moisture is one of the biggest drivers of termite activity.
-Dampwood termites, as well as subterranean termites, thrive in humid environments.
+Moisture strongly affects termite activity.
+Dampwood termites and subterranean termites thrive in humid environments.

 Food Sources and Cellulose Availability

-Termites feed primarily on cellulose found in wood, cardboard, and paper products.
-Wooden structures such as decks, fences, and support beams provide steady food sources.
+Termites feed on cellulose found in wood, cardboard, and paper products.
+Wooden structures such as decks, fences, and support beams provide consistent food sources.

 Seasonal Signs of Termite Activity at Home